whprocter/RPr-Chakraborty-2021/docs/report/report.md

 Our local relative risk reproduction produced an average coefficient estimate difference of 0.077 from the original study, and 0.146 from the original data in the R/geepack computational environment.
 Our cluster-based relative risk reproduction produced an average coefficient difference of 0.038 from the original study, and 0.122 from the original data in the R/geepack computational environment.

+*Table 7: Generalized Linear Model of Disability Subgroups and COVID-19 Incidence*

 |                         | Estimate| Std.
 Error| t value| Pr(>&#124;t&#124;)|
 |:------------------------|--------:|----------:|-------:|------------------:|